About This Chapter

 6. Calculate Ending Inventory: Formula & Explanation

 This lesson will outline the concept of ending inventory and how it is used in business.
 Also, we will take a look at a balance sheet and explore the way in which investors use it as tool to gain a high-level view of the status of their companies.

 7. Calculating Beginning Inventory: Formula & Explanation

 One of the most important assets a company must protect and control is inventory.
-In this lesson, you'll learn how to calculate beginning inventory, the first step of accounting for inventory changes during an accounting period.
+In this lesson, you'll learn how to calculate beginning inventory, which is the first step of accounting for inventory changes during an accounting period.

 8. Capital Expenditures: Definition, Formula & Examples